We all know the feeling,

 Everything about selling a house will involve expenses.
 While your agent can cover many costs, there are some that you will have to pay for yourself.
 The cost to sell a house varies widely, and it’s important to know the expenses involved.

-The cost of selling a home is broken down into estate agency fees, remortgaging cost, conveyancing fees, Energy Performance Certificate (EPC), and removal company cost.
+The cost of selling a home is broken down into estate agency fees, remortgaging cost, conveyancing fees, Energy Performance Certificate (EPC1), and removal company cost.

 Estate Agency Fees